Pylons/pyramid/docs/narr/security.rst

 --------------------------------------

 An authorization policy is a policy that allows or denies access after a user has been authenticated.
-By default, :mod:`repoze.bfg` will use the :class:`repoze.bfg.authorization.ACLAuthorizationPolicy` if an authentication policy is activated and an authorization policy isn't otherwise specified.
+By default, :mod:`pyramid` will use the :class:`pyramid.authorization.ACLAuthorizationPolicy` if an authentication policy is activated and an authorization policy isn't otherwise specified.

-In some cases, it's useful to be able to use a different authorization policy than the default :class:`repoze.bfg.authorization.ACLAuthorizationPolicy`.
+In some cases, it's useful to be able to use a different authorization policy than the default :class:`pyramid.authorization.ACLAuthorizationPolicy`.
 For example, it might be desirable to construct an alternate authorization policy which allows the application to use an authorization mechanism that does not involve :term:`ACL` objects.

-:mod:`repoze.bfg` ships with only a single default authorization policy, so you'll need to create your own if you'd like to use a different one.
+:mod:`pyramid` ships with only a single default authorization policy, so you'll need to create your own if you'd like to use a different one.
 Creating and using your own authorization policy is a matter of creating an instance of an object that implements the